MohsenAlyafei/nArabicWords/README.md

 As can be seen from the above example, the appropriate form of the subject name is selected and inserted in the number in accordance with Arabic grammar.

-Of course, if the subject is "feminine", you will also need to enable the "Feminine" Option.
+Of course, if the subject is "feminine", you will also need to enable the "Feminine" Option **{Feminine:"on"}**.

-An example for a feminine subject name:
+An example for a feminine subject name (the currency "Lira"):

 ```javascript
 let Money = ["ليرة",